Master of Fine Arts in Creative Writing

-Learn the craft of creative writing one-on-one with advisors—all of whom are working writers—who specialize in the genre you’re passionate about.
-Convene twice yearly for intensive residencies in either rural Vermont or on Washington’s Olympic Peninsula.
-When the residency’s over, return home with a book list designed specifically for you and a comprehensive plan to produce your creative thesis.
-During the semester, you’ll stay in close contact with your advisor as you produce packets that explore your craft in great detail.
-When you return to residencies, you’ll reconnect with your advisors and a diverse community of fellow student writers from around the country.
+When the residency’s over, you’ll return home inspired and energized, with a reading list designed specifically for you and a comprehensive plan to produce your creative thesis.
+During the semester, you’ll stay in close contact with your advisor as you produce monthly packets of work.

 - Libretto Writing